natehouk/natehouk/README.md

 - 📫 How to reach me: root@linuxdeveloper.io
 - ⚡ Fun fact: I've travelled to over 50 countries

-I am an engineer at Flow Traders, where I work on devops for high frequency trading.
+I am an HFT engineer at Flow Traders, where I work on devops for high frequency trading.
 I have professional experience developing in Python, C#, and Java.

 I did my bachelors at the University of Southern California where I graduated in 2008 summa cum laude with a 4.0 major GPA in Computer Engineering and Computer Science.
 I worked as a teaching assisant for EE106 taught by Professor Mark Redekopp.